Code-Institute-Submissions/pawoods-project1/README.md

 - Credit also goes to the friends, family and Slack class group members who provided the feedback to fine tune my site.

-- A big thank you also to my mentor Martina who provided a lot of insight on how best to plan and execute my project.
+- A big thank you also to my mentor, Martina, who provided a lot of valuable insight on how best to plan and execute my project, including catching the errors caused by the auto formatter.